 Landlords subject to MTD will face penalties for:

-Once you exceed the point threshold, each additional late submission triggers a financial penalty:
+Once you exceed the point threshold, each additional late submission triggers a £200 financial penalty.
+This applies regardless of how late the submission is, and there are no daily accumulating penalties like traditional late filing charges.

 The late submission penalty MTD structure differs significantly from self-assessment penalties.
 Missing a quarterly deadline by one day carries the same penalty as missing it by three months.